3-Isothiazolone, 2-methyl-: Human health tier II assessment

 Existing Work Health and Safety Controls

-However, the 3:1 mixture of methylchloroisothiazolinone and methylisothiazolone (CAS No. 55965-84-9) is classified as hazardous for human health in the HSIS (Safe Work Australia, 2013) with the following risk phrases:
+The reaction mass of of methylchloroisothiazolinone and methylisothiazolone (CAS No. 55965-84-9) is also classified as hazardous with the following hazard categories and hazard statement for human health in the Hazardous Chemicals Information System (HCIS) (Safe Work Australia).

 No specific exposure standards are available.